 If the In Process Cal is successful, the screen will return to the Cal sub-menu.

 The adjacent screen may appear if In Process Cal is unsuccessful.
 The screen will return to the Amperometric Cal Menu.

-S2: 12.34pH 25.0°C
+S2: 12.34pH 25.0°C SN Zero Cal Sensor zero done

-SN Calibration

-Zero Cal

-In Process Cal